DCC-EX/mkdocs-test/docs/products/ex-sensorcam/ex-sensor-manual-abridged.md

 You may also increase the image display window size factor by editing the next *final&nbsp;&nbsp;int&nbsp;&nbsp;SF=2;* line to *=3;* or *=4;* on high res. screens.

 The sensorCAM Processing 4 monitor accepts commands **``W``**, **``X``**, **``Y``** & **``Z``** which allow one to nominate a "strip" or subsection to image. e.g. **Z80 X240 Y** will update the last quarter image(columns 240-319) of the 240x320 pixels in 4 seconds.
 This quicker shortcut method enables, for example, comparison of quarter images under different lighting conditions by using different **X** values.
 Similarly **``W60``** **``Y120``** will produce a quarter image from row 120 to 179.
 Each part image is pasted over previous images.
 Each new image appears more quickly if only a subsection is specified this way.
 The next image can be flipped Vertically(y) and Horizontally(x) by using **``V``** &/or **``H``** before capture.
 The **Figure 5** image used  **``V H Y60``**  The values for V, H, W, X & Z are remembered for subsequent '**Yrrr**' commands so need not be repeated.
-**NOTE: Do not flip image before creating new sensors as cursor coordinates don't flip!**

 The image will have enabled sensors (b/s) boxed and identified by a (resistor) colour code.
 Left bar is bank# and right bar is sensor#.
 Combined, they give the Sensor's bsNo (S%%).
 If two sensors have the same coordinates, the colour code will be for the highest bsNo.
 **Note:** Only sensors below *maxSensors* will appear boxed. **N.B.** the **``H``** command will REVERSE the coding from b/s to s/b.